Chemical Peel in Mullica Hill & Gloucester County, NJ

 What Are Chemical Peels?

-Our skin is the largest organ of the human, consisting of three layers: the epidermis, the dermis, and the fat layer.
-Unlike most of our other organs, our skin is constantly exposed to the environment, damaged by New Jersey’s sun, wind, and other environmental factors such as pollution and personal choices such as smoking.
-To overcome the damage, our skin is constantly shedding cells, with our entire epidermis replacing itself about once every month.
+Our skin is the largest organ of the human body, consisting of three layers: the epidermis, the dermis, and the fat layer.
+Unlike most of our other organs, our skin is constantly exposed to the environment, damaged by New Jersey’s sun, wind, pollution, and personal choices, such as smoking.

 Chemical peels simply give this exfoliation a little help to accelerate the process.
 By applying a chemical to the face that makes the outer layers peel, younger, healthier skin cells replace the older, damaged skin.
-In the process, age spots, acne scars, fine lines, dead skin cells, and other skin imperfections are peeled away.

-What Skin Issues Can Be Improved with A Chemical Peel?
+What Skin Issues Can Be Improved With a Chemical Peel?

 Chemical peels vary by the peeling agent.
 At American Surgical Arts, we offer light and medium peels.
 These are skin conditions we address: